ThieleLab/MARS-tutorial/README.md

 <a name="results-summary"></a>
 ### Results Summary

 After the processing is complete, the application displays a summary of the results along with options to download the data.
-Here's an explanation of each element visible in this section:
+Here's an explanation of each element visible in picture above:

 **Number of species found in resource**: This indicates the total number of unique species identified in the selected resource from your dataset, which in this case is `313`.